sigilbyte/openrouter-discord-chatbot/README.md

 bun install
 ```

-3. create a `.env` file in the root directory with the following variables:
+3. rename the `.envexample` file to `.env` and fill in your API keys:
 ```env
 OPENROUTER_API_KEY=your_openrouter_api_key
 DISCORD_BOT_TOKEN=your_discord_bot_token